mohammed1234-dot/near_bite/README.md

 Testing

 A Postman collection is included (see NearBite.postman_collection.json) covering registration, login, admin vendor/product management, and the Home API with and without an explicit location.

 bash
-npm run test        # unit tests npm run test:e2e    # end-to-end tests npm run test:cov    # coverage report
-Deployment

-When you're ready to deploy to production, check out NestJS's deployment documentation for guidance on running it efficiently.
-Mau, NestJS's official platform for deploying on AWS, is one option:

-bash
 npm install -g @nestjs/mau